RozWelch/hangman-project3/README.md

 * Tested on the local terminal, and tested the deployed site on Google Chrome on a mac and also a laptop

 * Main Screen:
-    * Tested: Animation displays properly on local and deployed verions
+    * Tested: Animation displays properly on local and deployed versions
     * Tested: Selection of 1, 2 or 3 selects correct list of words from google sheet
     * Tested: Input of entry other than 1, 2 or 3 asks the user to submit again

 * Main Game:
     * Tested: Entering a correct letter adds the letter to space on word
-    * Tested: Entering an incorrect letter takes away a life and adds to the hangcow lives graphic
+    * Tested: Entering an incorrect letter takes away a life and adds to the HangCow lives graphic
     * Tested: Entering a letter already guessed lets the user know, and allows the user guess again
     * Tested: Entering a invalid entry displays a message and allows the user to guess again
     * Tested: Finishing the word correctly brings the user to the winner screen